Using Income Share Agreements to Pay for School

 What Is an Income Share Agreement?

 With an income share agreement (ISA), you receive money to pay for college and contractually agree to pay it back using a fixed percentage of your post-graduation income for a set period of time.
-ISAs are offered by some colleges.
-They are also offered through several private lenders.
+ISAs are offered by some colleges and through several private lenders.

 The income percentage and terms of an ISA will vary depending on the lender.
 Typically, the repayment percentage will range between 2% and 10% of the student’s future salary, and terms can be anywhere from two to 10 years.